fabricioFalcao/recipes-app/README.md

 👨‍💻 **What was developed**

-In this project, you will develop a recipe app using the latest React ecosystem features: Hooks and Context API!
-The app will allow users to view, search, filter, favorite, and track the preparation progress of food and drink recipes.
+In this project, I develop a recipe app using the latest React ecosystem features: Hooks and Context API!
+The app allows users to view, search, filter, favorite, and track the preparation progress of food and drink recipes.

-⚠️ **The database will consist of two distinct APIs: one for food and another for drinks.**
+⚠️ **The database consist of two distinct APIs: one for food and another for drinks.**

 The layout focuses on mobile devices, so all prototypes will be developed on smaller screens.

 📝 **Skills**

-In this project, you will:
+In this project, you will find:

 - Use Redux to manage state.
 - Use the React-Redux library.